Nintendo is reportedly planning a new Super Smash Bros.

 Photo: Disclosure/Nintendo

-Masahiro Sakurai would be focused on a personal project with Kirby
+Masahiro Sakurai is reportedly focused on a personal project with Kirby

 Reece Reilly revealed the information and accurately anticipated details about other Nintendo games.
-He claims that Sakurai treats Kirby Air Riders as a "passion project" and that he requested a break after helming various versions of Super Smash Bros. for consecutive years since 2012.
+He states that Sakurai treats Kirby Air Riders as a "passion project" and that he requested a break after leading different versions of Super Smash Bros. for consecutive years since 2012.

-Nintendo, recognizing Sakurai's creative and commercial impact, reportedly decided to wait until Kirby Air Riders was completed before resuming more advanced talks about a new title in the fighting franchise.
+Nintendo, recognizing Sakurai's creative and commercial impact, reportedly decided to wait for the completion of Kirby Air Riders before resuming more advanced talks about a new title in the fighting franchise.

 Nintendo doesn't want a new Super Smash Bros. without Sakurai's involvement

-According to rumors, the Japanese company isn't considering developing a new Super Smash Bros. without Sakurai's active involvement.
-Even with the Nintendo Switch 2's launch approaching, the priority would be to maintain the franchise's creative identity, which would justify the decision to postpone the start of production.
+According to the rumor, the Japanese company is not considering developing a new Super Smash Bros. without Sakurai's active participation.
+Even with the upcoming release of the Nintendo Switch 2, the priority would be to maintain the creative identity of the franchise, which would justify the decision to postpone the start of production.

-It's not yet known whether Bandai Namco, which collaborated on previous titles in the series, will be involved again.
-Reilly says he has no information about third-party studios or ongoing agreements.
+It is not yet known whether Bandai Namco, which collaborated on previous titles in the series, will be involved again.
+Reilly states that he has no information about third-party studios or ongoing agreements.

 Photo: Disclosure/Nintendo

-Information is treated as rumor, without official confirmation.
+This information is being treated as a rumor, without official confirmation

 Despite the leaker's positive track record, the information should be treated with caution.
-There's no statement from Nintendo or Sakurai about Kirby Air Riders or the future of Super Smash Bros.
+There has been no statement from Nintendo or Sakurai regarding Kirby Air Riders or the future of Super Smash Bros.

-Reilly acknowledges that the shared content may be subject to doubt, but claims that his source is reliable and that Nintendo does not intend to move forward with the next title in the franchise without Sakurai's leadership.
+Reilly acknowledges that the shared content may be subject to scrutiny, but affirms that his source is reliable and that Nintendo does not intend to proceed with the next title in the franchise without Sakurai's leadership.

 Follow: